The 2026 Water Rate Increase Wave: What Commercial Properties Should Do Now

 What changed

 The 2026 market scan shows a broad utility-cost pattern, not a cluster of isolated local events.
-Large metros, small cities, California Proposition 218 agencies, drought-exposed Western utilities, and growth markets are all adjusting water and sewer pricing.
+Large metros, small cities, California Proposition 218 agencies, drought-exposed Western utilities, and growth markets are all adjusting water, sewer, stormwater, drought, or meter-based costs.

-The drivers vary by market: imported water in San Diego, capacity growth in Columbus, drought pricing in Denver, multi-year infrastructure schedules in California, treatment plant replacement in Pasco, and revenue stability in New York City.
+The drivers vary by market: imported water in San Diego, capacity growth in Columbus, drought pricing in Denver and Aspen, multi-year infrastructure schedules in California, meter-size charges in Tacoma, sewer formulas in Goodyear and Toledo, commercial water tiers in Cincinnati, and revenue stability in New York City.

 Commercial impact model